 England consists of Indians, Pakistanis, and Trinidadians whom it once governed, some still part of the British Commonwealth, a constant reminder of its days of dubious glory.
 Those people and their decedents are now only fit for deportation.
 The European project, the EU, was always a work in progress, never a conspiracy to establish a sinister super-state.
 Rather than share a top table, England has decided it wants no table, no person with a non-white skin colour.
 So be it.

 Scotland denied a voice

-If Westminster wants to respect Middle-England dictating to all of the United Kingdom I am more than happy it gives shelter to all the head banging British nationalists and thugs they want.
+If Westminster wants Middle-England dictating to all of the United Kingdom, I am more than happy it gives shelter to all the head banging English nationalists and thugs they want.
 They deserve a place of their own.
-They have no harbour in Scotland.
+They have no safe harbour in Scotland.

 It is time for an all-England parliament expressing its own identity, and an all-Scottish parliament, both nations able to exercise free will.